-If you want to find out what a school has said to the council about your child, or what has been said to social services about your child or what meetings have been held to discuss your child, you can make what is called a Subject Access Request to your local council under section 7 of the Data Protection Act.
+If you want to find out what information the local authority holds on your child or eg what has been said to social services about your child or what meetings have been held to discuss your child, you can make what is called a Subject Access Request to your local council under section 7 of the Data Protection Act.
 The authority must act on the SAR within one month of receiving it.

 Organisations have to provide individuals with information about the purposes of data processing, the recipients or categories of recipient receiving shared personal data; the retention period for storing the personal data or criteria for determining how long it will be stored; the existence of their right to request rectification, erasure or restriction or to object to such processing; the right to lodge a complaint with the ICO or another supervisory authority; information about the source of the data, where it was not obtained directly from the individual; the existence of automated decision-making (including profiling)

 An individual can make a subject access request verbally or in writing.
 It can also be made to any part of the organisation (including by social media) and does not have to be to a specific person or contact point.
 A request does not have to include the phrase ‘subject access request’ or Article 15 of the GDPR, as long as it is clear that the individual is asking for their own personal data.
 Standard forms can make it easier for the individual to include all the details the organisation might need, but a subject access request is valid if it is submitted by any means, so the organisation must make it clear that it is not compulsory and must not try to use this as a way of extending the one month time limit for responding.

 In most cases the organisation cannot charge a fee to comply with a subject access request.
 If the organisation processes a large amount of information about an individual it can ask them for more information to clarify their request but it should only ask for information that it reasonably needs to find the personal data covered by the request.